vance5427/VanceGPT/README.md

 Downloading messenger data to feed modle conversational info.

 See openai-node for working basic VanceGPT.
-Sortign conversation data to feed to model.
+Sorting conversation data to feed to model.
 Iniital test with small amount of data was successful
 Will start collaborating with Amir more
+Testing how contributions work